Last updated: 1 March 2021

 18. Contact Information

 We welcome your comments or questions about this Policy.
-You may contact us in writing at:
+You may contact us at:

 Privacy Concerns: email@example.com